-- a) park a vehicle in contravention of any limitation, restriction, or prohibition imposed by the Council under clause 5.3.1(a); - b) fail to pay any charges fixed under clause 5.3.1(b) for a parking space, or spaces, occupied by the vehicle; - c) fail to remove a vehicle from a parking space before it becomes time expired; - d) fail to visibly display on the dashboard of a parked vehicle a parking receipt or mobility parking permit when required to do so; - e) park a vehicle in a parking space so that the vehicle is not entirely contained within the boundaries of the parking space, as near as reasonably possible to the middle of the space; - park a vehicle in a parking space or metered parking space which is already occupied by another vehicle; - g) park a vehicle so that any part of the vehicle, or the load carried upon the vehicle, intrudes over a footpath or vehicle crossing or obstructs access to a private road or a private way; - h) park or place any container on a parking space which is the subject of a parking limitation, restriction or prohibition made under clause 5.3.1(a) or for which charges have been fixed under clause 5.3.1(b) without an approval - i) park or place any container on any other parking space, or on a road or public place in a manner which causes, or is likely to cause, a traffic safety hazard; - j) park a vehicle on a road or public place for a continuous period of more than 7 days; - k) display a "for sale" sign on a vehicle parked on a road or public place; - l) park a vehicle which is leaking oil, grease or fuel in a parking place or on a road, public place or other land under the control of the Council; - m) park a motorcycle, power cycle or cycle by leaning it against a parking meter or parking ticket machine;
+- a) park a vehicle in contravention of any limitation, restriction, or prohibition imposed by the Council under clause 5.3.1(a); - b) fail to pay any charges fixed under clause 5.3.1(b) for a parking space, or spaces, occupied by the vehicle; - c) fail to remove a vehicle from a parking space before it becomes time expired; - park a vehicle in a parking space so that the vehicle is not entirely contained within the boundaries of the parking space, as near as reasonably possible to the middle of the space; - e) park a vehicle in a parking space or metered parking space which is already occupied by another vehicle; - f) park or place any container on a parking space which is the subject of a parking limitation, restriction or prohibition made under clause 5.3.1(a) or for which charges have been fixed under clause 5.3.1(b) without an approval - g) park or place any container on any other parking space, or on a road or public place in a manner which causes, or is likely to cause, a traffic safety hazard; - h) park a vehicle on a road or public place for a continuous period of more than 7 days; - i) display a "for sale" sign on a vehicle parked on a road or public place without an approval; - j) park a vehicle which is leaking oil, grease or fuel in a parking place or on a road, public place or other land under the control of Council; - k) park a cycle on the carriageway; - I) insert or attempt to insert in a parking meter or parking ticket machine where payment in a parking meter anything other than payment which is legal tender in New Zealand. - 5.4.2 Nothing in clauses 5.4.1(a) or (b) or (c) applies to the driver of an emergency vehicle, the driver of a Council vehicle who is actively engaged in the enforcement of this Bylaw or the driver of any other vehicle for which a dispensation has been given by Council under clause 1.5 of the Bylaw. - 5.4.3 Nothing in clause 5.4.1(e) applies to the parking of a vehicle which cannot be safely parked without encroaching over more than one parking space and, if charges are payable for the use of the parking spaces so occupied, a parking fee has been paid for every parking space occupied.